flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 The third channel of the APU allows to define a **custom waveform**.
 The wave is composed of 32 4-bit samples which are stored in a wavetable.

-This channel also allows control over its volume and frequency, the latter enables to produce different musical notes from the same entry.
+This channel also allows control over its volume and frequency; the latter enables to produce different musical notes from the same entry.

 #### Noise {.tab}